ANASANASRI/SupplierManagementSystem_SQL-Server_JavaFX/README.md

 ## :rocket: Getting Started

-To run the Supplier Management System locally, follow these steps:
+To get started with the Supplier Management System, follow the steps below:

-1. Install JavaFX.
+### Prerequisites

+- JavaFX: Ensure that you have JavaFX installed on your system.
 You can download it from the [official website](https://openjfx.io/).
-2. Clone this repository

 [//]: # (Install)
 ## :compass: Install